Traveling to T.R.E.E.S.

 English is the official language of Belize and is spoken throughout the country, although only 4 % of the population speak it as their first language.
 English is the primary language of public education, with Spanish taught in primary and secondary school as well.
 Bilingualism is very common.
 Literacy currently stands at nearly 80%.

-All courses at T.R.E.E.S. will be taught in English.
+All courses at T.R.E.E.S. will be taught in English, although some of the staff speaks Spanish and French, as well.

 The Belizean Kriol, an English-based Kriol is spoken throughout the country as well as Spanish.
 Then there many other languages regularly spoken in specific areas of Belize., the breakdown of spoken languages is as follows: Spanish 46%, Creole 32.9%, Mayan dialects, 8.9%, English 3.9% (official language), Garifuna 3.4% (Carib), German (Germanic Plautdietsch, spoken by the Mennonites) 3.3%, other 1.4%.